virtualmin/virtualmin.com/content/docs/faq.md

 ```
 sudo sh -c "$(curl -fsSL https://software.virtualmin.com/gpl/scripts/virtualmin-install.sh)" -- --setup
 ```
+### System upgrade

+> **How do I upgrade my system from one major version to another?**

+Upgrading major versions of your Linux distribution, such as from Ubuntu 20.04 to 22.04, AlmaLinux 8 to 9, or Debian 11 to 12, is a significant process and is not something we can assist with.
+It's important to note that distro upgrades can sometimes lead to complications.
+Some users might experience issues that require manual intervention to resolve, while others may find the upgrade process smooth and without major problems.
+We strongly recommend that such questions be directed to the respective forums or support communities.
+They are better equipped to provide detailed, distribution-specific advice and guidelines for the upgrade process.

+Remember, it's always a good idea to backup your data before attempting any major system upgrade.

 ### User interface
 > **What modules are included in the 'Un-used Modules' section in Webmin?**